"... it's got a very distinct crack to the

 The 149cc T15 Terrier had shown the way.
 The T20 Cub gave the Terrier the extra bark it needed.

-Triumph supremo Edward Turner, typically, oversaw the project and wanted to kick BSA’s Bantam into touch.
+Triumph supremo Edward Turner (pictured above aboard a Terrier), typically, oversaw the project and wanted to kick BSA’s Bantam into touch.
 But it was Turner’s right hand man (and “pencil”), Jack Wickes, who translated the raw engineering numbers into a motorcycle that people actually wanted to swing a leg over.

 And there were plenty of takers.
 Between 1953 and 1969, Triumph built and sold 113,671 Tiger Cubs (including Terriers) and mobilised thousands of teenage tearaways desperate from relief from the gritty poverty of a Britain still reeling from the victory of war.